 What keywords does your site rank for?
 Where can you find your Google Analytics keywords?
+Is there a good Google Analytics keyword tracker tool?

 These are great questions that can be answered with Google Search Console.
-It’s the best tool to figure out what search terms people use on Google to find your site.
+It’s the best tool to figure out what search terms (keywords) people use on Google to find your site.

 In this article, we’ll show you how to see the Google search keywords you’re ranking for that people use to find your website, plus how to easily see the data in WordPress.